berkeley-scf/tutorial-databases/bigquery.md

     ## 19    96 asp.net     370124         3625232      3607037
     ## 20  1508 json        346406         4889848      4889847

-Instructions for running a query from Python are under development.
+Instructions for Python are in preparation.

-## 2.3 Getting data into BigQuery
+## 3 Getting data into BigQuery

 Next, let’s demonstrate setting up a BigQuery data warehouse, using the Wikipedia data (used in the [database management demos](db-managment))